LaNsHoR/basic-modals/README.md

 - `validate`: A function to validate the input with each key press.
 This function will receive the value of the input field as first parameter, if the function returns...
     - **An empty string**: The input will be considered as valid, the modal will allow to the user clicks on the accept button.
     - **A non empty string**: The input won't be considered as valid, an error message will be displayed and the accept button will be disabled.
+- `className`: A class attribute applied to the prompt's root element.
+- `id`: An id attribute applied to the prompt's root element.

 ### Use 1: Invoking it with a question without parameters